kjaymiller/aca-flask-simple/README.md

 ## QuickStart (Deploy this Project) Estimated time: 8 minutes

+The instructions to build this project are heavily inspired by [Quickstart: Deploy your code to Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/quickstart-code-to-cloud?tabs=bash%2Cpython&pivots=docker-local)

 If you want to deploy this project to Azure, follow these steps:

 #### Instructions